SoumishDas/SoumishDas/README.md

 - 👋 Hi, I’m @SoumishDas

-- 👀 I’m interested in ...
-Well...
+- 👀 I’m interested in Well...
 I like everything related to computers like to code as well as hack

 - 🌱 I’m currently learning ...
 React and Golang

-- 💞️ I’m looking to collaborate on ... well nay good project that uses python c/c++ react assembly or golang
+- 💞️ I’m looking to collaborate on ... well any good project that uses python c/c++ react assembly or golang

 - 📫 How to reach me ... well mail me at soumish.das@gmail.com